 Students who do not complete the thesis/final project after registering for thesis/final project full credits must register for the full thesis/final project credits but with zero billing hours until the thesis/project is finished and defended.
-A fee of AED 200 per semester is charged to establish continuous enrollment.
-Failure to pay the AED 200 will be considered an interruption of studies (see Interrupted Studies and Reinstatement under the Registration section).
+A thesis/final project extension fee is charged per semester to establish continuous enrollment.
+Failure to pay the extension fee will be considered an interruption of studies (see Interrupted Studies and Reinstatement under the Registration section).